Too many timers in .NET?

 • System.Timers.Timer

 System.Threading.Timer is the most basic timer.
-It schedules the callback on the ThreadPool.
-If the handler takes more time to execute than the interval, the handler will be executed again and you end up with multiple handlers running in parallel.
+It schedules callbacks on the ThreadPool.
+If a handler takes longer to execute than the interval, it will be invoked again before the previous run completes, resulting in multiple handlers running in parallel.

 C#